Woman One Emeritus Scholars

 now practicing medicine in Lancaster County,

-Dr. Hyde is a graduate of Howard University with roots in Canada, Jamaica and Florida.
+Dr. Hyde was a graduate of Howard University with roots in Canada, Jamaica and Florida.
 After graduating with her medical degree from Drexel in 2011, she completed a residency in neurology at Georgetown University Hospital in Washington, D.C., and a fellowship in clinical neurophysiology and epilepsy at the University of Florida in Gainesville.
-She is now a practicing neurologist in Florida.
+She was a practicing neurologist in Florida for several years.
+Dr. Hyde passed away in 2022.

 Dr. Coleman is originally from Umatilla, Florida.
 During her time in medical school at Drexel, she